 Sunlight exposure may cause or aggravate the following conditions:

 Many skin disorders are treatable.
 Common treatment methods for skin conditions include:

 Not all skin disorders respond to treatment, and some conditions go away without treatment.

-People with permanent skin conditions often go through periods of severe symptoms.
+People with permanent skin conditions often go through periods of severe symptom flares.
 Sometimes people are able to force incurable conditions into remission.
 However, most skin conditions reappear due to certain triggers, such as stress or illness.

 You can often treat skin disorders that are temporary and cosmetic with:

 - over-the-counter (OTC) skin care products

 - small lifestyle adjustments, such as making certain dietary changes